NeuralOS: Towards Simulating Operating Systems via Neural Generative Models: Multi-Stage Training Approach

 \section{Multi-Stage Training Approach}

-Training NeuralOS is practically challenging due to ineffective use of RNN outputs, error accumulation during inference, and difficulties in capturing long-term dependencies due to computational constraints.
+Training NeuralOS is challenging due to ineffective use of RNN outputs, error accumulation during inference, and difficulties in capturing long-term dependencies due to computational constraints.
 To address these challenges, we take a multi-stage training approach (\Cref{fig:training}).

-\paragraph{Stage 1: RNN Pretraining} Unlike text-to-image diffusion models such as Stable Diffusion~\citep{rombach2022high}, which use pretrained textual encoders, NeuralOS uses a customized RNN without pretrained checkpoints.
-Our initial experiments show that direct joint training often leads to the renderer ignoring RNN outputs, as indicated by negligible gradient flow into the RNN.
+\paragraph{Stage 1: RNN Pretraining} Unlike text-to-image diffusion models~\citep{rombach2022high}, which use pretrained textual encoders, NeuralOS uses a customized RNN without pretrained checkpoints.
+Our initial experiments show that direct joint training leads to the renderer ignoring RNN outputs, as indicated by negligible gradient flow into the RNN.
 The diffusion-based renderer receives two streams of inputs: noisy latent frames and the RNN output; and without proper initialization of the RNN, it relies solely on the noisy image inputs, resulting in an under-trained RNN.